onemariovalentino/packform-backend/README.md

    - Docker Compose
        - set `DB_HOST=postgres`, to read db host from docker service
        - set `APP_PLATFORM=docker`, to skip gorm auto migration, because using `init.sql` to create table
-       - set `POPULATE_DATA_FROM=api`, to populate data directly via api server, populate can only run once whether via api server or cli, so make sure you drop all tables first if you want to test both, rebuild docker compose required if change to `POPULATE_DATA_FROM=cli`
+       - set `POPULATE_DATA_FROM=cli` (default configuration), used to populate data via cli you can read cli instruction, if you set `POPULATE_DATA_FROM=api` it means directly insert data when api server start which can make error every time you rebuild golang, so set `POPULATE_DATA_FROM=cli` after you run `POPULATE_DATA_FROM=api`, it will skip insert data every server run. populate can only run one once whether api or cli.
        - run `docker compose up`, then waiting until finish
        - set url variable in postman `http://localhost:8080` or `http://0.0.0.0:8080`
        - import postman collection `PackformServer.postman_environment.json` to your own postman